-- Carefully lift saw from the carton by the carrying handle and the saw base, and place it on a level work surface.
-NOTE: This tool is heavy.
-To avoid back injury, lift with your legs, not your back, and get help when needed. - This saw has been shipped with the saw arm secured in the down position.
+- This saw has been shipped with the saw arm secured in the down position.
 To release the saw arm, push down on the top of the saw arm, cut the tie-wrap, and pull out on the lock pin. - Lift the saw arm by the handle.
 Hand pressure should remain on the saw arm to prevent sudden rise upon release of the tie wrap. - Inspect the tool carefully to make sure no breakage or damage occurred during shipping. - Do not discard the packing material until you have carefully inspected and satisfactorily operated the tool. - The saw is factory set for accurate cutting.
 After assembling it, check for accuracy.
-If shipping has influenced the settings, refer to specific procedures explained in this manual. - If any parts are damaged or missing, please call 1-866-539-1710 for assistance.
+If shipping has influenced the settings, refer to specific procedures explained in this manual. - If any parts are damaged or missing, please call 1-800-525-2579 for assistance.

-If any parts are missing, do not operate this tool until the missing parts are replaced.
-Failure to do so could result in possible serious personal injury.
+If any parts are damaged or missing do not operate this tool until the parts are replaced.
+Failure to heed this warning could result in serious personal injury.